 - Log in to your hosting FTP – the address will be ftp://ftp.yourdomain.com, and the login details will be the same that you used for registering with your host.

 - Delete any file called ‘index.’
 Move all your WordPress files to your FTP server.

 The Fun Part – Making Your Website Look Amazing!

 WordPress will present you with a standard, simple theme.
-A theme is a set of files that essentially alters how your site looks to a user.
-The theme you choose will come with a particular design, font, colour scheme, selection of widgets, and a specific layout and style.
-All basic options are clean, sleek and straightforward, but the WordPress developers have created thousands of other designs and you will want to find the perfect one for your site.
+A theme is a set of files that alter how your site looks to a user.
+The theme you choose will come with a particular design, font, color scheme, selection of widgets, and a specific layout and style.
+All necessary options are clean, sleek and straightforward, but the WordPress developers have created thousands of other designs, and you will want to find the perfect one for your site.